daria-koroleva/ai_wargame/readme.md

 Computer(AI-attacker) VS Computer(AI-defender)

 ## How to run the program

-Run the python script indicating the game type if computer/AI will play then you need to indicate the game type, heuristic, max_depth, and whether you need to use minimax or alpha_beta pruning. if alpha_beta=false then minimax is in use if alpha_beta=true then alpha_beta is in use.
+Run the python script from terminal indicating the game type

+If computer/AI will play then you need to indicate the game type, heuristic, max_depth, and whether you need to use minimax or alpha_beta pruning.

+if alpha_beta=false then minimax is in use

+if alpha_beta=true then alpha_beta is in use.

 for example: